rachelbaker/Async-Social-Sharing/README.md

 Available display options include ability to display the sharing widgets on pages, specific custom post types or blog and archive pages.

 ##Release Notes

+__Version 1.5.1__
+Fixed bug that would cause content in RSS feeds to not display.
+Fixed bug where PHP Exception was thrown on pages if the display options were not set.

 __Version 1.5.0__
 Added ability to display social widgets on pages.